- ABOUT HAE

 Hereditary Angioedema, or HAE, is a very rare and potentially life-threatening genetic condition that involves recurrent attacks of severe swelling (angioedema) in various parts of the body, including the hands, feet, genitals, stomach, face, and/or throat.
 Swelling in the airway can restrict breathing and be fatal.
 Episodes may be triggered by physical trauma or emotional stress; however, swelling often occurs without a known trigger.

-The guidelines provide the medical community with a comprehensive scientific overview of HAE in all its forms (type 1, type 2, and HAE with Normal C1-Inhibitor) and offer best practices that emphasize the importance of the patient voice in determining an optimal treatment approach.
+The guidelines provide the medical community with a comprehensive scientific overview of HAE in all its forms (type I, type II, and HAE with Normal C1-Inhibitor) and offer best practices that emphasize the importance of the patient voice in determining an optimal treatment approach.

 The HAEA is committed to helping HAE families overcome barriers, successfully manage HAE, and lead normal lives.
 We offer important resources that will help you navigate life as a caregiver.
 There are also many ways to stay involved in our community!